Dr Vassilis Sboros

 Roles and responsibilities

-Lecturer in Mechanics and wave (B27MW) to 1st year Engineers and Scientists
+Lecturer in Waves and Matter (Physics) 1st year

-Lecturer in Acoustics to 4th (B50EP) and 5th (B51EP) year Mechanical Engineers
+Lecturer in Acoustics (Mechanical Engineering) 4th and 5th year

-- Theoretical fluid mechanics to optimise microvascular ultrasound imaging.
-Collaborators Dr Eleanor Stride (Oxford), Professor Nikos Pelekasis (University of Thessaly, Volos, Greece).
+- Theoretical fluid mechanics for microvascular ultrasound imaging.
+Collaborators Professor Nikos Pelekasis (University of Thessaly, Volos, Greece).

 - Nanomechanical sensing of cells and microbubbles with the Atomic Force Microscope (AFM).
 Collaborator Dr Vasileios Koutsos (University of Edinburgh).

-- Microbubble manufacturing: Collaborators Prof Mark Borden (University of ), Drs Helen Bridle and Maiwenn Kersaudy-Kerhoas (IB3, Heriot-Watt University)
+- Microbubble manufacturing: Collaborators Prof Mark Borden (University of Colorado).

-Starting from a degree in Physics at the University of Athens (1992) and then onto its applications in Medicine, Vassilis' education was completed with a PhD in Medical Ultrasound.
-I have followed that field in the jobs that followed and have developed expertise that span across a range of fields including fluid dynamics, signal and image processing, nanotechnology and preclinical research.
-A common denominator in his research was the understanding and improvement of microvascular flow measurements, primarily using ultrasound contrast imaging.
-Following the award of a British Heart Foundation Fellowship in 2007 he has created an interdisciplinary research group with the aim to provide an efficient interface with life sciences to translate his research into clinical application.
+Starting from a degree in Physics at the University of Athens (1992) and then onto its applications in Medicine, my education was completed with a PhD in Medical Ultrasound.
+I have followed that field in the jobs that followed and have developed expertise that span across a range of fields.
+A common thread in my career has been the desire to improve and achieve the imaging of microvascularity.
+As a British Heart Foundation Fellow (2007-2011) I put together a research group with the aim to provide an efficient interface with life sciences to translate physics, signal and image processing research into clinical application.
 Today our focus is to provide cutting edge ultrasound imaging research that draws from other sensing fields like astronomy, radar and sonar